Gallery

 Wear and Tear

 The geography of disability looks like it should be a map of where old people live.
-It isn
+It isn't.
+It is a map of deprivation.

 Inequality analysisScatter plotCorrelation